What is the Irritection® Assay System?

 - The Irritection® assays are quantitative and highly reproducible, thus allowing comparative ranking of samples and formulations with great accuracy.

-- Prior studies have demonstrated that the Irritection® Assay results are correlated as high as 90% correlated with those obtained in GHS testing and standard Draize tests.
+- Prior studies have demonstrated that the Irritection® Assay results can be correlated as high as 90% with those obtained in GHS testing and standard Draize tests.

 How the Test Works